Build Options¶

 Some users desire to change the blockchain download location.
 A solution is available for the no gui nano_node (see https://github.com/nanocurrency/nano-node/issues/79), but no concrete solution is available for the GUI client.
 However, a workaround can be acheived via the use of symbolic links.
 Below is a short tutorial for Windows builds:

-Local directory (if you haven't run the wallet yet, skip this step).
-This is necessary because the command to create a symbolic link in windows will fail if the the input directory already exists. - Decide on where you want to store the blockchain and create a symbolic link.
-The command is (in an administrative command-prompt):
+1. Rename/delete the Nano directory in your appdata Local directory (if you haven't run the wallet yet, skip this step).
+This is necessary because the command to create a symbolic link in windows will fail if the the input directory already exists.

-.
-This means that a file created in the input directory will actually be in the output directory (on the other disk). - Verify it works.
+3. Verify it works.
 Create a file in your Nano directory in your appdata, and you should see it appear in the directory you linked it to (and vice-versa).
 If you have old wallets or a partially-downloaded blockchain, copy them back into the local directory.
 Start the wallet.

-Requirements & setup¶
+Requirements & setup

 Unsupported configuration

-- This documentation is intended only for developers of the Nano Node software, and will not result in a supported configuration.
+• This documentation is intended only for developers of the Nano Node software, and will not result in a supported configuration.
 End-users are advised to use releases.

-- The fastest and most recommended method of installation is through Docker.
+• The fastest and most recommended method of installation is through Docker.

-- Running node as a service.
+• Running node as a service.

-- To manage a node, use RPC commands or the CLI.
+• To manage a node, use RPC commands or the CLI.

 Alternate Windows setup